img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 Aziz Mirza

-Age and location widen the income gap as earnings flatline after a bumper year, reports Aziz Mirza
+Age and location widen the income gap as salaries and earnings for architects in the UK flatline after a bumper year, reports Aziz Mirza of the Fees Bureau

-Earnings in the North have come down in real terms and younger architects are also losing out.
-Home of National Innovation Centre for Aging in Newcastle, designed by GSS Architects.
+Architects salaries and earnings in the north of England have come down in real terms and younger architects are also losing out.
+Home of National Innovation Centre for Ageing in Newcastle, designed by GSS Architects.

 No change from last year

-After last year’s dramatic 15% rise, the headline figure for architects’ earnings has plateaued over the past 12 months.
-An increase that was then six percentage points ahead of inflation has this year become one that is now two percentage points below.
+After last year’s dramatic 15 per cent rise, the headline figure for architects’ earnings has plateaued over the past 12 months.
+An increase that was then six per cent ahead of inflation has this year become one that is now two per cent below.
 But the stability of the headline figure disguises more subtle dynamics for various groups of architects.

 The ‘average’ architect in the UK earns £50,000 annually.
 Partners and directors earn more, as do architects employed in the public sector and in-house by the private sector.
 Salaried architects working in private practice report an average salary that is lower than for all architects, while the group with the lowest average earnings this year is sole principals.